DataIntellectTech/TorQ/docs/Processes.md

 - `.dqc.dfilechk` - Checks the `.d` file in the latest date partition matches the previous date values.
 - `.dqc.rangechk` - Checks whether the values of columns of a table are within a given range.
 - `.dqc.tablecountcomp` - Counts the number of rows in a table.
-- `.dqc.pctAvgDailyChange` - Used to check if a function applied to a table is within the threshold limits of an n-day average.
+- `.dqc.pctAvgDailyChange` - Checks if a function applied to a table is within the threshold limits of an n-day average.

 Data Quality Engine (DQE)
 -------